It’s A Jungle Out There

-These two ingredients have gotten a lot of airtime thanks to a certain T.V. doctor making a good profit from his product.
-One thing that is always good is an endorsement from the organization which monitors what is “natural” and healthy and what is not called Skin Deep.
-All of our MoorSpa products are listed on the SkinDeep website as safe, organic and natural.
-You probably don’t know the difference between a hyaluronic acid product that penetrates well and one that doesn’t.
-There is a lot of junk on the market and all I’m going to do is arm you with the truth.
-You can google anything you read here and you’ll see that (holy smokes!)
-I’m right.
-So let’s get started on the main ingredient.
+These two ingredients have recently received a lot of airtime thanks to a particular T.V. doctor making a good profit from his product.
+An endorsement from the organization, Skin Deep, which monitors what is “natural” and healthy is always beneficial.
+All of our MoorSpa products present on the Skin Deep website are safe, organic and natural.
+You likely are unaware of the difference between a hyaluronic acid product that penetrates well and one that doesn’t.
+There is a lot of junk on the market, and I’m going to arm you with the truth.
+Let’s start with the main ingredient.

-Hyaluronic Acid versus Sodium Hyaluronate for your skin
+Hyaluronic Acid Versus Sodium Hyaluronate For Your Skin

-What is Hyaluronic Acid?
+What Is Hyaluronic Acid?

-Why do you need it?
+Why do you need hyaluronic acid?

-It’s about the Sodium Hyaluronate
+It’s all about Sodium Hyaluronate

+Topically adding sodium hyaluronate transforms the dermal layer into a super-duper sponge for your face.
 By helping to maintain and attract water within the extracellular matrix, it not only hydrates the skin and increases its volume and density, but it also stabilizes the entire intercellular matrix.
 This matrix is the glue that holds your face together!

+The result is a slight swelling of the skin that reduces the appearance of wrinkles.
 This means you will look younger!
-The intense moisturization does allow for the skin to operate at higher capacity to provide a better defense against the environment even if most of the results are temporary.
+The intense moisturization does allow for the skin to operate at a higher capacity to provide a better defense against the environment even if most of the results are temporary.

-Now-onto the next magic ingredient!
+Now, onto the next magic ingredient!

 How Does Vitamin C Help?